All Episodes

 Nothing new about that.

-And there's i there's always been people think they've been screwed.
+And there have always been people think they've been screwed.

-And why does everybody think she's so smart?
+And why does everybody think he's so smart?

 I'm smarter than everybody.